Estelle Harris: Career

 Harris began her career in amateur productions and in dinner theater before moving on to regional theaters and summer stock productions across the country.

 After her children were grown, she found success on Madison Avenue, appearing in 25 national television commercials.
 In one commercial, she energetically sang the praises of Handi-Wrap II.

 In 1977, Harris began her long format acting career in the film Looking Up about three generations of a working-class Jewish family in New York City.
 She became widely known for her supporting role as Estelle Costanza on Seinfeld.
 "She is the mother that everybody loves, even though she's a pain in the neck," Harris told the Pittsburgh Post-Gazette in 1998.
 Despite her iconic role, she was highly reclusive.

 In Star Trek: Voyager, she appeared in the third-season episode "Sacred Ground", which aired on October 20, 1996.
 She played a small role as Bridget in Out to Sea (1997).

-In Toy Story 2 (1999), she provided the voice of Mrs. Potato Head and would continue to reprise the role for the rest of the franchise.
+In Toy Story 2 (1999), she provided the voice of Mrs. Potato Head and would continue to reprise the role for the franchise.
 In 2005, she lent her voice to Mama Gunda in Tarzan II.
 In The Suite Life of Zack & Cody, Harris had a recurring role as Muriel.
 In 2007, she appeared in Brad Paisley's music video for the song "Online."
 Harris reprised her role of Mrs. Potato Head in Toy Story 3 (2010) and Toy Story 4 (2019), the latter of which was her final film role.
 She portrayed Bertha Kristal, the mother of CBGB founder Hilly Kristal, in CBGB (2013).

 Her other voice work included Lula in Dave the Barbarian, Mama Lipsky in Kim Possible, Thelma in The Proud Family, Mrs. Turtle in Mickey Mouse Works and House of Mouse, Death's mother in Family Guy, the Old Lady Bear in Brother Bear (2003), and Audrey in Home on the Range (2004).
 She also provided the voice of Marty's wife in the American Dad! episode "In Country...Club."
 She appeared in Promoted (2015) as Sylvia Silver.

+She retired from acting in 2015, only briefly returning to reprise the role of Mrs. Potato Head in Toy Story 4 (2019), which was her final film role.